Simre1/sliding-puzzle-sat/README.md

 1 0 7
 ```

-You may swap numbers with the `0` vertically and horizontically.
-You need to rearrange the numbers in an ascending manner:
+The game rules state that you can only swap numbers with the `0` vertically and horizontically.
+The game goal is to rearrange the numbers in an ascending manner by swapping with the `0`:

 ```
 1 2 3